felipegiacomozzi/the-trove-downloader/README.md

 # the-trove-downloader
 Automatic downloads files from The Trove Rpg Books ([https://thetrove.net/](https://thetrove.net/)) or any other URL specified.

+Unfortunately The Trove is down, so this project is on hold, maybe forever.

 ## How to use

  - Download the latest release [here](https://github.com/felipegiacomozzi/the-trove-downloader/releases)